 The level of investment that will be required to implement this Plan is modest in comparison to other transportation facilities.
-The planning level cost estimate to implement the on-street elements of the 64 mile network is just over five and a half million dollars (estimate for 3.25 miles of off-road trail requires additional engineering analysis and is not included in the estimate).
-The bicycle network includes approximately 32 miles of bicycle lanes (conventional, buffered, and climbing lanes) 4 miles of shared lane markings, 24 miles of bicycle boulevards, and 0.6 miles of protected bike lanes.
+The planning level cost estimate to implement the on-street elements of the proposed 78 mile network is just under seven million dollars (estimate for 4 miles of off-road trail requires additional engineering analysis and is not included in the estimate).
+The bicycle network includes approximately 45 miles of bicycle lanes (conventional, buffered, and climbing lanes) 4 miles of shared lane markings, 23 miles of bicycle boulevards, and 2 miles of protected bike lanes.
 Table 5.1 outlines the costs per facility type for the full bicycle network.
 It is important to note that the cost of bicycle boulevards takes into account traffic calming and intersection improvements.